dram/smlnj-mirror/dev-notes/new-literals.md

 ## Opcodes

 The following is a list of the symbolic opcodes used in the interpreter.
-We describe the instruction encoding below.
+The instruction encoding is described below.

 * **INT**(*n*) literal value in the default (tagged) integer or word type (`Int.int` or `Word.word`).
 The value `n` should be